watsonx-labs-ncee/NCEE-Labs/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

    <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-8.png">

-   Enter the name you were provided
+   Enter the name you were provided. (ask the instructor for a name to use)

    <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-10.png">